Innisfree Volunteer Application Form - Section 1

 Part 1

-• Thank you for your interest in joining Innisfree Village as a residential volunteer.
-As an intentional, life-sharing community, we are dedicated to supporting adults with intellectual and developmental disabilities—whom we refer to as coworkers—in a way that emphasizes mutual respect, care, and connection.
+Thank you for your interest in joining Innisfree Village as a residential volunteer.
+Innisfree is an intentional lifesharing community dedicated to supporting adults with intellectual and developmental disabilities — people we call coworkers — through relationships built on mutual respect, care, and genuine connection.

-Each volunteer lives in a family-style home with a small group of coworkers and one or more fellow volunteers.
-Together, they share household responsibilities and support coworkers with daily living tasks, including personal care, home upkeep, and recreational activities.
-Volunteers also engage with coworkers in therapeutic workstations and participate in a variety of community events and programs across our beautiful 550-acre farm in Crozet, Virginia.
+Each volunteer lives in a family-style home with a small group of coworkers and one or more fellow volunteers, sharing household responsibilities and supporting coworkers with daily living tasks including personal care, home upkeep, and recreational activities.
+Volunteers also work alongside coworkers in therapeutic workstations and participate in the broader life of our 550-acre farm in Crozet, Virginia.

-The Volunteer application is completed in two parts.
-After an initial review of your information, selected applicants will be invited to complete Part 2 of the application.
+This application is completed in two parts.
+After an initial review of Part 1, selected applicants will be invited to complete Part 2.

 • A Note About Your Application